 We take pride in our academics and have the rankings to prove it, but also realize the importance of life outside the classroom.
 Our students are about more than just their major.
-Campus life at Carnegie Mellon is vibrant, with opportunities spanning Greek Life and service, clubs and organizations, and intramurals and athletics.
+Campus life at Carnegie Mellon is vibrant, with opportunities spanning Greek Life and service, clubs, organizations, and intramurals and athletics.
 Though we’re in the midst of the city of Pittsburgh, we have 148-acre campus bordered by 500-acre Schenley Park – there’s plenty of green space in every direction.
 With hundreds of ways to spend a study break, students take advantage of our culturally rich residential-surrounding and get involved in the life of the Pittsburgh community.
-And with three of the best athletic teams around (the Penguins, Pirates and Steelers!) here in our city, we know you'll love being a Pittsburgher as much as we do.
+With three of the best athletic teams around (the Penguins, Pirates and Steelers!) here in our city.
+We know you'll love being a Pittsburgher as much as we do.

 As a Carnegie Mellon student, you'll get to know our world-renowned faculty who don’t just teach, but are also actively involved in their profession in the lab or on the stage, teach young people aspiring to do the same thing.
 By learning from doers, the faculty are strong mentors who develop both a depth of knowledge and leadership in the field.
 With a strong 13:1 student/faculty ratio, this valuable interaction is why our students have the reputation of being able to hit the ground running in their first professional position.